crow-004/musical-chairs-game/SOCIAL_LOGIN.md

 ### Layer 3: Transaction Execution (Bundlers & Paymasters)
 Because the player's funds are kept on the Smart Account, they can perform actions that would traditionally require complex signatures.
 *   **Bundling:** Transactions (like "React" or "Join") are sent as `UserOperations` to a Bundler (we use **Pimlico**).
 *   **Gas Sponsorship:** Our infrastructure supports **Paymasters**.
-When enabled in the backend config, the protocol can sponsor the gas fees for the players, making the game completely "Gas-Free" for the end-user.
+Currently, players pay their own network fees in native ETH.
+However, we plan to utilize gas sponsorship for future promotional events.
+A permanent "Gas-Free" experience is being evaluated for the stage when the game moves to stakes using our internal token.

 ## How Persistence Works